Unitary-Scaling Decomposition and Dissipative Behaviour in Finite-Dimensional Linblad Dynamics: Entropy Change Profile in the Dynamics

-By this form, the characters of the initial preparation in the selection of the rate of dissipation is not obvious as expressed in the linear entropy, but it is still clear that the change of von Neumann entropy depends on the weights $\ENORM{\X_{\parallel}(\rho)}^2$ and $x^2_{\perp}(\rho)$ via the radius of the vector representation.
-In particular, when the scaling matrix is isotropic, the von Neumann entropy is simply
+By this form, the effects of the initial preparation in the selection of the rate of dissipation is not as obvious as by the linear entropy, but it is still clear that the change of the von Neumann entropy depends on the weights $\ENORM{\X_{\parallel}(\rho)}^2$ and $x^2_{\perp}(\rho)$ via the radius of the vector representation.
+In particular, when the scaling matrix is isotropic,

-where $r_0 = \ENORM{\X}$ and $\gamma$ is a scaling parameter.
-Indeed, this also reflects the increasing property and possessing asymptote of the entropy; see \Fref{fig:QbitvSIso}.
+where $r_0 = \ENORM{\X},$ and $\gamma$ is a scaling parameter.
+As expected, it also reflects the increasing and possessing asymptote properties of the entropy; as illustrated in Figure \ref{fig:QbitvSIso}.